SEACRY-LOVE/seacry-love.github.io/book/SEACRY16.md

 The term ERM is deployed by AYCH inc. We believe in ourselves and trust in our relationships with our clients / customers.
 When an enterprise expects to a software APPLICATION, we always ask them why do you need to do so?
 (We, and our people are trained not to handle other's responsibility rather than give an advice when some one is willing to listen to.

-Whenever you need some one to take care of your business, you may leave an email to (tokeneconomy@eclipso.eu, or leave a message at [SEACRY] (https://t.me/seacry-love/).
+Whenever you need some one to take care of your business, you may leave an email to [our workspace](https://seacry.slack.com), or leave a message at [SEACRY](https://t.me/seacry-love).

 A suggestion for ERM or ERP: Whole package or partial package (s):
 - Whole package of enterprise resource management: